Skip to main content

 It is the body’s physical manifestation of an internal conversation, a dynamic interplay within your endocrine system that governs every aspect of fluid balance.
 Your body is not working against you.
 It is responding to a complex set of instructions delivered by hormones, the chemical messengers that orchestrate your internal world.
 Understanding this process is the first step toward reclaiming a sense of equilibrium and recognizing these physical signs as valuable information, not just random discomfort.

 When aldosterone levels rise, it signals your kidneys to hold onto sodium.
 Where sodium goes, water follows.
 This is a fundamental principle of physiology.
-This mechanism is essential for maintaining and overall fluid volume, ensuring all your cells get the hydration and nutrients they need.
+This mechanism is essential for maintaining blood pressure and overall fluid volume, ensuring all your cells get the hydration and nutrients they need.
 An increase in aldosterone tells the body to conserve resources, which results in water retention.

 The body’s fluid levels are actively managed by a precise system of hormonal signals originating from the endocrine glands.